 Malaysia offers an excellent opportunity for fascinating, picturesque overland travel.
 This preplanned itinerary includes stops in a rainforest, a hill station and 2 beach resorts.
 Then there is the interesting history and the unusual architecture to be viewed en route.

 Start your self-drive tour of Malaysia with an overnight in its capital, Kuala Lumpur.
-From here, your self-drive car will be delivered to you at your hotel after which you set off for Taman Negara, a 4 hour's drive away.
+From here, your self-drive car will be delivered to you at your hotel after which you set off for Taman Negara, a 4-hour drive away.
 During your journey, you will drive through the Malaysian countryside viewing tea plantations and colourful villages.
 On arrival, you will spend 2 nights at a lodge in the 130 million-year-old Taman Negara rainforest.
 That evening brings a Night Jungle Walk through the tropical rainforest.

 The next day is free to choose from a number of activities such as a jungle trek, a boat cruise or a visit to a native settlement to learn about the local nomadic tribes’ lifestyles.

 The following morning, drive to the Cameron Highlands where you will be spending the next 2 nights.
 The Cameron Highlands is one of Malaysia’s most extensive hill stations and is the same size as Singapore in area.
 It is popular due to its cooler climate and its lush surroundings.